Trump expected to sign new travel ban order

 Trump's original orders temporarily blocked citizens of Iran, Iraq, Somalia, Sudan, Yemen, Syria and Libya from coming to the United States and put on hold the U.S. refugee program.

-The revised order is expected to remove Iraq from the list of countries whose citizens face a temporary U.S. travel ban for 90 days.
+The revised order is expected to remove Iraq from the list of countries whose citizens face a 90-day U.S. travel ban.
 That follows pressure from the Pentagon and State Department, which had urged the White House to reconsider, given Iraq's key role in fighting the Islamic State group.

 According to a draft version of the new order outlined to lawmakers late last week, citizens of the other six countries will face the 90-day suspension of visa processing as the administration continues to analyze how to enhance vetting procedures.